-- (2) As of September 30, 2023, there were \$59.8 million letters of credit outstanding under the LC Facility and the Revolving Credit Facility. - (3) Each Unit will include an amortizing note and a purchase contract, each as described under "Tangible Equity Units Offering."
+- (2) Each Unit will include an amortizing note and a purchase contract, each as described under "Tangible Equity Units Offering."
 We will allocate the proceeds from the issuance of the Units to the purchase contracts and amortizing notes based on the relative fair values of the respective components, determined as of the date of issuance of the Units.
-We have determined that the allocation of the purchase price of each Unit as between the amortizing note and the purchase contract or initial value will be \$ for the amortizing note and \$ for the purchase contract, as described further below. - (4) We expect to record the amortizing notes portion of the Units as long-term debt and to record the issuance costs of the amortizing notes as an adjustment to the carrying amount of the amortizing notes.
-The exact amount of the principal amount of these amortizing notes will not be determined until the pricing of the concurrent offering of the Units.
-The fair value of the amortizing notes will be determined based on the present value of the installment payments due under the amortizing notes.
-The interest expense attributable to the amortizing notes will be calculated by us using the effective interest method over the life of the amortizing notes.
-The resulting impact of such interest expense on our results of operations will not be determined until the pricing of the concurrent offering of the Units based upon the terms agreed upon with investors.
-The \$ million initial value of the amortizing notes are calculated with the assumption that the total principal and interest components of the installment payment will equal % of the \$50.00 stated amount of the Units per annum.
-A 25-basis point increase in the assumed yield of % per annum would be expected to result in a \$ million increase to the amortizing note component and a corresponding decrease to the purchase contract component. - (5) Share numbers and amounts reflect the minimum shares of our common stock issuable upon settlement of the purchase contracts. - (6) We expect to account for the purchase contracts that are components of the Units as equity and will record the \$\\$\\$\\$\\$\ million initial value of these purchase contracts, net of the related underwriting discounts, commissions and offering expenses allocated to the purchase contracts, as additional paid-in capital.
+We have estimated that the allocation of the purchase price of each Unit as between the amortizing note and the purchase contract or initial value will be \$8.6618 for the amortizing note and \$41.3382 for the purchase contract, as described further below. - (3) We expect to record the amortizing notes portion of the Units as long-term debt and to record the issuance costs of the amortizing notes as an adjustment to the carrying amount of the amortizing notes.
+The fair value of the amortizing notes represents the present value of the installment payments due under the amortizing notes.
+The interest expense attributable to the amortizing notes is calculated by us using the effective interest method over the life of the amortizing notes.
+The \$69.3 million initial value of the amortizing notes are calculated with the total principal and interest components of the installment payment equal to 6.75% of the \$50.00 stated amount of the Units per annum. - (4) Share numbers and amounts do not reflect the shares of our common stock issuable upon settlement of the purchase contracts. - (5) We expect to account for the purchase contracts that are components of the Units as equity and to record the \$321.5 million initial value of these purchase contracts, net of the related underwriting discounts, commissions and offering expenses allocated to the purchase contracts, as additional paid-in capital.
 The fair value of the purchase contracts will be determined utilizing a Black-Scholes model.
-The exact amount of the initial fair value of these purchase contracts will not be determined until the pricing of the concurrent offering of the Units and our determination of the final offering expenses related thereto.
+The exact amount of the initial fair value of these purchase contracts will not be determined until our determination of the final offering expenses. - (6) Does not reflect approximately \$6.5 million of non-cash share-based compensation expense that we expect to incur during the quarter in which this offering is completed related to the New Equity Awards.